valerii76/evercam-play-android/README.md

 If you have experience with Android SDK and IP cameras, we look forward to your pull requests!

+For any bugs and discussions, please use [Github Issues](https://github.com/evercam/evercam-play-android/issues).

-Any questions or sugestions, drop us a line: http://www.evercam.io/contact
+Any questions or suggestions around Evercam, drop us a line: http://www.evercam.io/contact